-Worcester, MA general and family dentists Dr. Jeffrey Davis, Dr. Robert Gauthier and Dr. Meaghan Murray recommend that patients use a custom fit sports mouthguard for maximum protection during contact sports and activities.
+Worcester, MA general and family dentist Dr. Robert Gauthier recommends that patients use a custom-fit sports mouthguard for maximum protection during contact sports and highly-physical activities.
 We gently remind patients that teeth do not grow back.
 Wearing a custom-fit mouthguard provides many benefits and virtually no drawbacks!
 Dr. Gauthier highly recommends custom mouthguards as part of a preventative dentistry service.
 Visit our Worcester, MA dental practice for the best-customized mouthguards in your area.

-Protecting the teeth while participating in contact sports has become a growing standard among today’s athletes and the National Federation of State High School Associations currently mandates mouthguards for four major sports: football, ice hockey, lacrosse, and field hockey.
-However, ANY sport or activity that involves contact or the risk of injury should require a mouthguard.
-A mouthguard not only serves to protect the teeth during a collision or accident but offers several other key benefits:
+Protecting teeth while participating in contact sports has become a growing standard among today’s athletes.
+The National Federation of State High School Associations currently mandates mouthguards for four major sports: football, ice hockey, lacrosse, and field hockey.

 - Protects the soft tissues of the mouth from unnoticeable lacerations that can lead to infection from bacteria.

-A custom fit mouthguard will be made to fit snugly over your teeth and gums- there is no need to bite down or clench the teeth to keep it in place.
+A custom-made mouthguard will be made to fit snugly over your teeth and gums- there is no need to bite down or clench the teeth to keep it in place.
 It can also be made to accommodate any dental appliances or existing orthodontics treatments by adding an extra layer of protection for athletes with braces.
 A custom-fit mouthguard enables the wearer to breathe and speak normally as well as drink fluids during play without having to be removed.